lukeslater0961/so_long/README.md

 ![So_Long Preview](theme_selector.png)

-6. When u start up the program you'll have the choice in between two characters and with them come different collectible looks to select either character press 1 or 2 on your keyboard then the playable window will pop-up.
+6. When u start up the program you'll have the choice in between two characters and with them come different collectible looks, to select either character press 1 or 2 on your keyboard then the playable window will pop-up.

 ![So_Long Preview](ingame.png)